jk1257/email-sending-app/README.md

 ## Features

-- **Sending Emails**: To send an email, click on the navigation bar and fill out the email form.
+- **Sending Emails**: To send an email, click on the navigation bar and fill out the email form
 - **Analytics Dashboard**: Select dashboard from navigation menu to display statistics and metrics on sent emails

-- **Filtering**: Interact with the dashboard by selecting filters for day, week, or month to view relevant email statistics.
+- **Filtering**: Interact with the dashboard by selecting filters for day, week, or month to view relevant email statistics